 Over the term of the loans, the Company accounts for its credit risk by appropriately providing for expected credit losses on a timely basis.
 In calculating the expected credit loss rates, the Company considers the historical loss rates for each category of customers and adjusts for forward looking macroeconomic data.
 The Company provides for credit losses against loans (financial assets at amortised cost) as follows:

+Basis for recognition of expected

-Company internal Expected cre edit loss rate recognition of expected credit
+Company internal Expected cre edit loss rate credit loss

-category 2020 2019 loss provision
+category 2021 2020 provision

-Performing 3% 1% 12 months
+Performing 1% 3% 12 months

-Under-Performing 13% 4% Lifetime
+Under-Performing 8% 13% Lifetime

 Default 100% 100% Lifetime

 (g) Interest income and expense